-- Learn to read words using sound blending (Fred talk).
+- Learn to read words using sound blending.

 - Read lively stories featuring words they have learnt to sound out.

-- Show that they comprehend the stories by answering 'Find It' and 'Prove It'.
+- Show that they comprehend the stories by answering questions.

 - Learn to write the letter/letter groups which represent the 44 sounds.

-- Learn to write words by saying the sounds and graphemes (Fred fingers).
+- Learn to write words by saying the sounds and graphemes.

 - Learn to write simple then more complex sentences.